Data Pool

 CITATION.bib

-Put the pool data into the data/
+Put the pool code and data into the content/code/

-subdirectory, whether copying it from elsewhere on the cluster or uploading it to the cluster (more details in our documentation on data transfer).
+subdirectories respectively, whether copying it from elsewhere on the cluster or uploading it to the cluster (more details in our documentation on data transfer).

 There are a few hard restrictions: